Jibincodes/Love-Arcade-Deluxe/README.md

    - Connect your GitHub account
    - Select your repository
    - **Important:** Make sure your repository is public or you have a Streamlit Cloud Pro account
-   - Your app will be live at `https://your-username-love-arcade-deluxe.streamlit.app`

 ### 🧪 Pre-Deployment Testing
 Before deploying, you can verify everything works locally:
 ```bash